antarctica/bas-style-kit-docs/site/_start/distribution.md

 %}

 Each component will list the libraries it depends upon (in the dependencies section).
-These libraries are not included within the Style Kit and need to loaded **before** the Style Kit to function correctly.
+These libraries are not included in the Style Kit and need to loaded **before** the Style Kit to function correctly.

 <table class="bsk-table bsk-table-bordered">
   <thead>